jereifej/AccCam/README.md

 Accessibility Enabled Camera with Closed Captioning and Motion Tracking for Sr Design Capstone Project

 ### Notes:
-- Enabling the *imshow* function increases the latency (use for testing)
+- Enabling the `imshow` function increases the latency (use for testing)
 - FSM integrates both *FaceRecognition.py* and *TempContrast.py* scripts.
 - Both live and prerecorded audio recognition scripts use Google Speech Recognition
+- For the `cap = cv2.VideoCapture(2)`, I have this set up, so it looks for our webcam.
+  - Mess around with the integer parameter until you find the camera you're looking for
+- If using an Arducam/Pi camera module, the framerate will significantly drop
+  - We found that using an external webcam connected to our servo yields good results

 ### Done:
 - Image Recognition